 |Account Name||Account Id|

-Bob has written a macro that automatically sets up IPv6 for a VPC.
-Alice wants to be able to use the macro from her account.
+Bob has written a macro that automatically sets up IPv6 for a VPC that Alice wants to use from her account.

 Before Alice can start using Bob’s macro in her CloudFormation templates, Bob needs to give Alice permission to invoke the underlying Lambda function.
 Bob opens up a terminal and runs the following command, specifying Alice’s account id as the principal: